Master of Science in Petroleum Engineering

 - A minimum of 30 semester credits, including credits granted for the thesis.

-- A minimum of 21 semester credits, including 6 thesis credits, must be in the major field of petroleum engineering.
+- A minimum of 21 semester credits, including 6 credits of thesis, must be in the major field of petroleum engineering.

 - At least one-half of the credits must be at or above the 500-level.

-- A maximum of one-fourth (usually 8-9 semester credits) of the credit hours required for the degree may be transferred from another institution.
+- A maximum of nine (9) semester credits may be transferred from another institution.

-- Completion of a research project and its presentation in a thesis.
+- Completion of a research project, present and defend the thesis.

 - An overall GPA of 3.00 or better in all coursework.